sysco-middleware/poc-confluent-schema-registry-p1/readme_part2.md

 Response body with success statusno will contain `value_schema_id` which can be used for futher request instead of `value_schema` field.

 `NB!` Note that if you use Avro values you must also use Avro keys, but the schemas can differ.

+##3.
+Additional

+!TODO

+Confluent REST Proxy provides most of the functionality of the Java producers and consumers.
+Most metadata about the cluster could be accessible via `GET` requests.

+**Topics**
+Topics operations are read-only.
+`GET /topics`
+`GET /topics/{name}`

 ## References